Climate Action Position Statement

 Mars has developed ambitious, science-based GHG reduction targets, which aim to keep us within our share of the global carbon budget.
 Our targets are informed by the best-available climate science, detailed emissions data, and a set of “carbon principles” (Putt del Pino, 2016).

 We set our climate change targets by working with the Science Based Target initiative, World Resources Institute (WRI) and other partners, to calculate our share of the global carbon budget.
 If we achieve a 67% reduction by 2050, we will stay within our share of the carbon budget, as illustrated in figure 2 below.

 Included within our full value chain emissions targets, we have set a goal to reduce emissions from our operations 42% by 2025 and 100% (net zero) by 2040, in line with what science says is necessary to keep global warming below 1.5°C.

 In setting our GHG targets and developing our strategies for meeting those targets, Mars established several key “carbon principles”:

 - Allocation of the global carbon budget should be science-based and aligned with the global 2°C target, which if applied by all emitters would comply with the global budget.

 - Our GHG reduction targets must be absolute, not intensity-based, or we risk hitting our targets but still exceeding our share of the budget.

-- All greenhouse gas emissions count – we will not exclude parts of our value chain from our accounting, though we will prioritize where we focus our efforts to deliver reductions.
+- All greenhouse gas emissions count – this includes emissions from land use change.
+We will not exclude parts of our value chain from our accounting, though we will prioritize where we focus our efforts to deliver reductions.